fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 The code is nothing special.
 The only thing is that we can't use a type guard here since a date in this case is only considered to be a *string*.
 Note that even though the *parseDate* function accepts the *date* variable as *unknown* after we check the type with *isString*, then its type is set as *string*, which is why we can give the variable to the *isDate* function requiring a string without any problems.

-Finally, we are ready to move on to the last two types, Weather and Visibility.
+Finally, we are ready to move on to the last two types, *Weather* and *Visibility*.

 We would like the validation and parsing to work as follows: